Nevanlinna theory of the Hahn difference operators and its applications: The second main theorem for Hahn difference operators and its applications

-It is well-known that the celebrated \emph{Five-Value Theorem}, obtained by R.~Nevanlinna in 1929, states that two non-constant meromorphic functions $g$ and $h$ must be identical if they share five distinct values $a_{1}, a_{2}, \dots, a_{5} \in \mathbb{C}\cup\{\infty\}$ \emph{ignoring multiplicity}.
+holds for all $r\in E_{1}$, where set $E_{1}$ is of logarithmic density 1, which is impossible. \end{proof} It is well-known that the celebrated Five-Value Theorem, obtained by R.~Nevanlinna in 1929, states that two non-constant meromorphic functions $g$ and $h$ must be identical if they share five distinct values $a_{1}, a_{2}, \dots, a_{5} \in \mathbb{C}\cup\{\infty\}$ ignoring multiplicity.
 This work advanced the development of the uniqueness theory for meromorphic functions.
 Next, we aim to establish an analogue of Five-value theorem in the Hahn sense.
-Before that, we need to explain what is the meaning of two functions Hahn-share a value $a$.\\ For two meromorphic functions $g, h$ are of zero order and $a\in\mathbb{C}\cup\{\infty\}$.
+Before that, we need to explain what is the meaning of two functions Hahn-share value $a$.\\ For two meromorphic functions $g, h$ are of zero-order and $a\in\mathbb{C}\cup\{\infty\}$.
 Denote by $E_{g}(a)$ the set of zeros of $g(z)=a$, which is a subset of $\mathbb{C}$.
-If $E_{g}(a)=E_{h}(a)$ except perhaps on the subset of $\mathbb{C}$ such that then we say that $g,h$ Hahn-share the value $a$. \begin{thm} Suppose that $g,h$ are two non-constant meromorphic functions with zero order.
-If $g,h$ Hahn-share five distinct values $a_{1},\ldots,a_{5}\in\mathbb{C}\cup\{\infty\}$, then $g\equiv h$. \end{thm} \begin{proof} Assume that $g\not\equiv h$, we aim to get a contradiction.
-Applying the Hahn second fundamental theorem,
+If $E_{g}(a)=E_{h}(a)$ except perhaps on the subset of $\mathbb{C}$ such that then we say that $g,h$ Hahn-share the value $a$. \begin{theorem} Suppose that $g,h$ are two non-constant meromorphic functions with zero order.
+If $g,h$ Hahn-share five distinct values $a_{1},\ldots,a_{5}\in\mathbb{C}\cup\{\infty\}$, then $g\equiv h$. \end{theorem} \begin{proof} Assume that $g\not\equiv h$, we aim to get a contradiction.
+Applying the second main theorem for Hahn difference operators,